Here Be Dragons Episode 5

 The priest’s voice now oozed with sympathy as he murmured, “You are so bright, young Master Brassard.
 It is such a shame your father insists on you taking over as Design Master of House Brassard when he returns to Dust.
 You must feel so disappointed by that.”

 “No. Best not say anything you might regret later.”
-Zubin’s murmuring voice was now as quiet as their squeaking footwear.
+Zubin’s murmuring voice was now almost as quiet as their squeaking footwear.
 “Come and talk to me – any time.
-Perhaps ... yes, it might be possible to arrange a Temple Scholarship Commission for such a shining intellect as yours.”
+Perhaps ... yes … For such a shining intellect as yours, it might be possible to arrange a grant for a Temple Scholarship Commission.”

 A Scholarship?
 Through a Commission?
 Such a wonderful pairing existed?
-And offered by a Temple?
-This was all news to Prentyze.
+This was news to Prentyze.
 Added together, it was like a dream coming true.
 An ambition within reach.

 Yes!
 Yes!
 A Scholarship …